petertengg/petertengg.github.io/_programming/2025-07-29-how-i-build-my-personal-site-with-jekyll-and-minimal-mistakes-part-1.md

 ### Why sub-blogs?

 I have come up with this idea of sub-blogs, because I want to post in quite different topics for quite different audiences (e.g.: programming and cooking), so keeping them separated is a good idea.
 I could have created standalone sites for each, but that wouldn't scale very well.
-If I suddenly decided to post about [egg shoeing](https://en.wikipedia.org/wiki/Egg_shoeing), which is a completely different topic, I would have to set up another site.
+If I suddenly decided to post about <a href="https://en.wikipedia.org/wiki/Egg_shoeing" target="_blank" rel="nofollow noopener noreferrer">egg shoeing</a>, which is a completely different topic, I would have to set up another site.
 Also, I thought it would be a good idea to show my professional and personal interests in one place, so people - my future clients - can get a better, more holistic impression about me.

 ### Complication with sub-blogs